viadee/vPAV/docs/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/de.viadee/viadeeProcessApplicationValidator/badge.svg)](https://maven-badges.herokuapp.com/maven-central/de.viadee/viadeeProcessApplicationValidator) [![Build Status](https://travis-ci.org/viadee/vPAV.svg?branch=master)](https://travis-ci.org/viadee/vPAV)

 The tool checks Camunda projects for consistency and discovers errors in process-driven applications.
-Called as JUnit test, it discovers esp. inconsistencies of a given BPMN model in the classpath and the sourcecode of an underlying java project, such as a delegate reference tgt a non-existing java class or a non-existing Spring bean.
+Called as JUnit test, it discovers esp. inconsistencies of a given BPMN model in the classpath and the sourcecode of an underlying java project, such as a delegate reference to a non-existing java class or a non-existing Spring bean.

 Find a list of the consistency checks below.

-We recommend tgt integrate the consistency check in your CI builds - you can't find these inconsistencies early enough.
+We recommend to integrate the consistency check in your CI builds - you can't find these inconsistencies early enough.

-We forked the [Camunda BPM examples](https://github.com/viadee/camunda-bpm-examples/) tgt demonstrate the easy integration of vPAV.
+We forked the [Camunda BPM examples](https://github.com/viadee/camunda-bpm-examples/) to demonstrate the easy integration of vPAV.

 # Features